-The paper is organized as follows: We begin by describing the Chandra data set and defining a sample of well behaved emission lines for our analysis in $\S2$ .
-We also briefly evaluate the stellar and wind properties of $\zeta$ Pup in this section.
-In §3 we provide a framework for describing wind clumping and present a simple means of parameterizing the effects of the porosity that can be associated with largescale clumping.
+The paper is organized as follows: We begin by describing the Chandra data set and defining a sample of well behaved emission lines for our analysis in §2.
+We also briefly evaluate the stellar and wind properties of ζ Pup in this section.
+In §3 we briefly describe the empirical line profile model for X-ray emission lines, with and without porosity.
 We also introduce our oblate clump porosity line profile model in this section.
-And we briefly show how porosity affects X-ray emission line profiles, including how its affects on the profile morphologies differ from those caused by reduced mass-loss rates.
+And we show how porosity affects X-ray emission line profiles, including how its effects on the profile morphologies differ from those caused by reduced mass-loss rates.
 In §4 we describe our procedure for analyzing data with the line-profile models presented in the previous section.
 In §5 we present our results, and in §6 we discuss their implications, including a consideration of wavelength-dependent wind opacity and the results of simulations of wind structure induced by the line-driven instability.
-In §7 we conclude that the line profile shapes in the Chandra grating spectrum of $\zeta$ Pup require a mass-loss rate of $3.0 \times 10^{-6}$ M $\odot$ yr-1, and that higher mass-loss rates can be accommodated if the effective optical depth of the wind is reduced by porosity, but that unrealistically large values of the porosity length are required for consistency with the literature mass-loss rates.
+In §7 we conclude that the line profile shapes in the Chandra grating spectrum of ζ Pup require a mass-loss rate of $3.0 \times 10^{-6} \text{ M}{\odot} \text{ yr}^{-1}$, and that higher mass-loss rates can be accommodated if the effective optical depth of the wind is reduced by porosity, but that unrealistically large values of the porosity length are required for consistency with the literature mass-loss rates.
 We also conclude that the wavelength dependence of the profile properties is consistent with mass-loss rate reduction and not with the gray effective opacity implied by significant porosity effects.
 And, finally, we conclude that line-profile models with flattened clumps do not provide good fits to the data.

-2 THE Chandra GRATING SPECTRUM OF $\zeta$ Pup
+2 THE Chandra GRATING SPECTRUM OF ζ Pup